 What do engagement rates tell you?
 Well, in the graph above, you can see that the engagement rate for traffic that came from email engaged at a rate of 79%.
 On the other hand, users who came from paid searches were only engaged 49% of the time.

 This stat shows that visitors who came from an email link were more engaged than traffic from other sources.
-Those users already have a relationship with your site, so they may be expected to show more interest and stay longer.
+Those users already have a relationship with your business or your site, so they may be expected to show more interest and stay longer.

 These are some of the potential issues that you can diagnose and fix with the help of the engagement rate metric.